-Majoring in graphic design with a minor in marketing, the opportunity that’s had the most impact on Bailey has been her undergraduate research.
+Majoring in graphic design with a minor in marketing, Bailey has built a robust resume through a series of internships as well as undergraduate research.

 “What has made my research experience so unique is the encouragement I received from my advisors and professors to incorporate graphic design into my work,” she said.
 “My eyes have been opened to the potential of graphic design to go beyond just the arts and how it can be used in academic research and community-based initiatives.”

-Bailey and Ellie wrote a culminating paper together on their findings and were also able to present their research at a number of conferences, including Meredith’s Celebrating Student Achievement Day, the Women’s Undergraduate Research Conference, UNC-Chapel Hill’s Feminisms Here and Now, the Meeting of the Popular Culture Association South, and the National Popular Culture Association Conference.
+Bailey and Ellie wrote a culminating paper together on their findings and were also able to present their research at a number of conferences, including Meredith’s Celebrating Student Achievement Day, the Meeting of the Popular Culture Association South, and the National Popular Culture Association Conference.